Published on January 30th, 2019 | by Damien Straker0

 Her novel’s premise mirrors the Black Lives Matter movement, where people of colour protest racial intolerance and demand that white cops are held accountable for their violent actions.
 The novel’s impact is apparent in how it rattled the back teeth of conservatives.
 The Katy Independent School District in Texas banned the book from the school library.
 Similarly, a police union in South Carolina pressured a school to remove it from their reading list.

 The novel’s authenticity and political aims have been preserved for this riveting adaptation.
 The film belongs to the ‘Young Adult’ genre but takes the tropes of individualism, personal voices, and self-expression and refreshes them.
-They are dramatised in the minefield of racial tension in contemporary America in a fictional neighbourhood called Garden Heights.
+They are dramatised in the minefield of racial tension in contemporary America, starting with a fictional neighbourhood called Garden Heights.
 The insights into a black experience within a fractured society makes for engrossing viewing and transcends the possibilities of the YA film genre.

 Starr Carter (The Hunger Games’ Amandla Stenberg) is the film’s black hero.
 She attends a predominantly white high school because her parents, Lisa (Regina Hall) and Maverick (Russell Hornsby), thought it would be safer for her.
 Her dad stresses to her, her little brother (TJ Wright) and her step-brother, Seven (Lamar Johnson), to know their rights.
 However, she resists her black culture so that the white kids will not characterise her as a black stereotype.
 She also has a white boyfriend, Chris (K. J. Apa), but she is struggling to find time for them to be together.

-One evening, she attends a party with her friend Kenya (Dominique Fishback) and is reunited with her childhood friend, Khalil (Algee Smith).
+One evening, she attends a party with Kenya (Dominique Fishback) and is reunited with her childhood friend, Khalil (Algee Smith).
 Gunshots at the party force Khalil and Starr to leave together.
 They drive to safety but are pulled over by a white police officer.
-Khalil picks up a hairbrush out of the vehicle and is shot dead by the officer who thinks it is a gun.
+Khalil picks up a hairbrush out of the vehicle and is shot dead by the officer who thinks he is holding a gun.
 The incident forces Starr is forced into an impossible moral dilemma.

 Chris and Starr’s two school friends, Maya (Megan Lawless) and Hailey (Sabrina Carpenter) do not know she witnessed the murder.
 Starr wants to publicly address the crime so that the cop is charged for murder.
 However, her mother stresses that people who speak up are harassed.
 The situation is also tepid because Uncle Carlos (Common), Lisa’s brother, is a police officer.
 Furthermore, Starr is intimidated by Kenya’s father, King (Anthony Mackie), the head of the King Lord gang who has history with Maverick.
 He doesn’t want her speaking publicly against the activity of his gang in Garden Heights.